markus1090/Project-React/README.md

 * Authors,
 * Publisher.

-Then you can get more details click on link details.
+Then you can get more details clicked on link details on the bottom of the single book.

 Results will appear below the form:

 <img src="https://media.giphy.com/media/XWcCrb3HSbamcTy7Ft/giphy.gif">